 All Pfizer-sponsored interventional studies are conducted in accordance with the principles and procedures described in the Pfizer Human Research Protection Program (HRPP).
+Refer to Appendix 1.

 All Pfizer-sponsored interventional studies must be responsive to the healthcare environment of the country or countries where the research is conducted.
-Social and cultural considerations and needs in countries that lack established infrastructure for human subject protection, may require additional measures to ensure appropriate protection and respect for the rights, privacy and welfare of study participants.
+Social and cultural considerations and needs in countries that lack established infrastructure for human participant protection, may require additional measures to ensure appropriate protection and respect for the rights, privacy and welfare of study participants.